mmlab-aueb/second/experiments/README.md

 document.

 ## Scenario 3: Authorized prefix advertisements
+In this scenario a node acts as a `Gateway` to the NDN testbed.
+All Producers interact with the NDN testbed through this Gateway.
+Producers send `advertisements` to the Gateway, as well as Verifiable Credential that proves that they are authorized to advertise the specific prefix.
+If the Verifiable Credential is valid, the Gateway forwards the advertisement to the NDN testbed.
+An interest for an item advertised this way will flow to the Producer through the Gateway.

 ### Description
 ### Preparation
 This scenario does not depend on any external package.